Bunsen Is a Beast: Development

 The idea for Bunsen Is a Beast originated in a drawing of a monster facing a boy that Hartman drew in 2009.
 According to an article published in Variety, he kept the drawing in his office at Nickelodeon until a network executive noticed it and asked him to pitch the concept as a television show.
 The message that "no matter who you are, you can always find a place to fit in" inspired the show's underlying theme of embracing integration.
-Production of Bunsen is a Beast began in 2009 and ended in 2018.
 When asked in an interview with Heidi MacDonald's Comics Beat if the show could be interpreted as a metaphor for "accepting and befriending refugees," Hartman mentioned that the social commentary was "a little bit" intentional.
-Guy Moon, who previous worked with Hartman on his previous shows, composed the show's music.
+Guy Moon, who previous worked with Hartman on his previous shows, composed the show's music and theme song.
 Animation began about a year before the show premiered.

 Cancellation

 Butch Hartman announced the show's cancellation after a single season in a 2018 YouTube video in which he announced he had left Nickelodeon.
-The show is Hartman's shortest running series.